Learn from academics who are pioneers in the field

 To complete the Graduate Certificate of Therapeutic Child Play students must attain 4 credit points.
 Two units are core and students can choose from a list of four elective units.

 All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete DAI001 Academic Integrity Module (0-credit-point compulsory unit) in their first trimester of study.

 The availability of a course varies across locations and intakes.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
 Check each intake for up-to-date information on when and where you can commence your studies.

 - Available at:

 Additional course information

-- At least three years of relevant work experience (or part-time equivalent)
+- two years' of relevant work experience (or part-time equivalent)

 Fees and scholarships

 Learn more about fees and your options for paying.